-The NCDPI will measure the Progress in Achieving English Language Proficiency Indicator using a value table (see Supplemental Attachment 5 of this document) to determine if English learners not meeting English proficiency criteria on the WIDA ACCESS for ELLs 2.0 TM assessment have made appropriate progress toward exiting.
+The NCDPI will measure the Progress in Achieving English Language

+Proficiency Indicator as improvement over time toward the established English Language Proficiency Standard approved by the State Board of Education.
+The English Language Proficiency Standard is found in State Board of Education policy TEST-011. using a value table (see Supplemental Attachment 5 of this document) to determine if English learners not meeting English proficiency criteria on the WIDA ACCESS for ELLs 2.0 TM assessment have made appropriate progress toward exiting.
 North Carolina has set the English proficiency exit goal criteria at a 4.8 composite score for all English learners in grades K-12.
 The value table was created for every possible initial ACCESS assessment overall score resulting in placement in the English Learners program.
-The table indicates the minimum ACCESS score students will need to achieve every year (if they do not exit) to be considered making progress toward English language proficiency.
-The following formula was used to complete the table.
+The table indicates the minimum ACCESS score students will need to achieve every year (if they do not exit) to be considered makingprogress toward English language proficiency.
+The following formula iswas used to-complete the table calculate annual progress targets when a student does not meet the English Language Proficiency Standard, each year.

-Progress = $IS + \{(CO-IS)/Y\}N$ where:
+Annual Progress $\underline{Target} = IS + \{(CO-IS)/Y\}N$ where: